hardin47/st47s-and-d47a/content/courses/M152-stattheory/index.md

 slug: math152
 weight: 7
 subtitle: ""
-excerpt: |
-Statistical Theory is the course where the Introductory Statistics concepts are developed using first principles, probability theory, calculus, and linear algebra.
-Optimality of procedures is derived and discussed:  which measure of "best" should be used to evaluate a method?
+excerpt: "Statistical Theory is the course where the Introductory Statistics concepts are developed using first principles, probability theory, calculus, and linear algebra.
+Optimality of procedures is derived and discussed:  which measure of 'best' should be used to evaluate a method?"
-date: "Fall 2022"
+date: ""
 draft: false
 featured: true
+show_post_date: false
 ---

 ## The Course